About Dental Implants

 Dental implants can be used to support a denture and anchor it stably in your mouth.
 This creates a strong foundation for the denture and significantly increases chewing power.
 The chewing pressure placed on the implants also stimulates the jawbone underneath and helps maintain bone volume, thus preventing the “collapsed” look of the face that comes from wearing traditional dentures.

-Depending on your needs and preferences, our doctors can provide both fixed and removable implant-supported dentures.
+Depending on your needs and preferences, Dr. Levine can provide both fixed and removable implant-supported dentures.
 Both types are durable, aesthetic and natural-looking, and provide greatly enhanced chewing power.
 Fixed implant-supported dentures are the most lifelike option, and they provide nearly the full chewing power of natural teeth.

 To make an appointment, call 954‑727‑8468 or click here to request an appointment online.